CodePushGo/website/src/content/blog/en/how-to-release-major-version-in-capgo.md

 ## Major release

-In your Capacitor app, a major release is necessary when a breaking change happens.
+In your React Native app, a major release is necessary when a breaking change happens.
-For example, a new IOS target (15 to 16), or a new version of Capacitor (3 to 4), or a plugin (1.2 to 2.0) you use have been updated to a major version.
+For example, a new IOS target (15 to 16), or a new version of React Native (3 to 4), or a plugin (1.2 to 2.0) you use have been updated to a major version.

 This change means all tooling has to be aligned to handle the breaking change.